simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### consentAdmin

-  * Fixed an issue with CSS and Javascript not loading for the module.
+  * Fixed an issue with CSS and Javascript not loading for the module in the new user interface.

 ## Version 1.17.7